sambanova/ai-starter-kit/README.md

 ## Setting your embedding models

-Currently, you can set your embedding models on SambaStudio or CPU.
+Currently, you can set your embedding models on CPU or SambaStudio.

+### Use CPU (Option 1)

+You can run the Hugging Face embedding models locally on CPU.
+In this case, no information is needed in the `.env` file.

-### Use SambaStudio (Option 1)
+### Use SambaStudio (Option 2)

-You can use SambaStudio embedding model endpoints instead of the CPU-based HugginFace embeddings to increase inference speed.
+Alternatively, you can use SambaStudio embedding model endpoints instead of the CPU-based HugginFace embeddings to increase inference speed.
 Please follow [this guide](https://docs.sambanova.ai/sambastudio/latest/e5-large.html#_deploy_an_e5_large_v2_endpoint) to deploy your SambaStudio embedding model.

 Update API information for the SambaNova embedding endpoint.
 These are represented as configurable variables in the environment variables file in `ai-starter-kit/.env`: